abhishekarya1/Hash-Define-myNotes/content/spring-boot/test.md

 ## Test Slices
 ###  Controller Tests (WebMvcTest)
-Makes calls to our controller endpoints, service layer to be mocked here.
+Makes web API calls to our controller endpoints, service layer to be mocked here.

 Use only `@MockBean` with `@WebMvcTest` to mock service layer.